unaschneck/pydar/README.md

 ## TODO:

 * associate burst ID from SBDR data to BIDR data for metadata
-* error handling for either flyby ID or observation number
 * include access to readme from command line
 * include access to lbl file attributes from command line
 * save .IMG as an array of pixel values